yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

     You HEAD point to assignment-two.
 You have a total of **four branches**, assignment-one and assignment-two are your local branches, while origin/assignment-one and origin/assignment-two are your remote branches on GitHub.

 4. To delete unwanted repo?
 Just delete the repo on the GitHub (look for the **danger zone** under repo setting in GitHyb).
 After that, trash the local folder 😎

+5. If you upload a file inside a folder from a local repo to the GitHub, the folder will be added to the remote repo -- This is because GitHub doesn’t track “empty folders,”

 ---
 <sub>[↥ back to top](#module-1--lets-git--part-2)</sub>